 Starting a vintage Rolex collection can be daunting.
 When you start off, you have your eyes set on the awesome, big money pieces you hope to own one day.
 You dream of digging one up at a house sale and getting it for a steal or just investing big in something like a Paul Newman Daytona.

 But the fun part of watch collecting, particularly vintage watch collecting, is investing in pieces you love, you can wear, and that are going to hold their value (and if you’re lucky, increase in price).
 Here, we’ve carefully chosen a few vintages from the Bob’s vault that are great starter pieces.
-Not only are they under the $10,000 mark, they’re in great condition and are classics that have universal appeal.
+They’re in great condition and are classics that have universal appeal.

 Vintage Rolex President 1803